Much Wenlock crash: Person rescued after late-night crash involving three cars

-A person was rescued from a car by firefighters after a crash last night (Monday, August 25).
+A woman was taken to hospital after a crash last night (Monday, August 25).

 Paramedics, firefighters and the police were on the scene of the three-vehicle collision on Shrewsbury Road, Much Wenlock.